Permeability (porous media): Anisotropic permeability

 Connecting this expression to the isotropic case, $\boldsymbol \kappa = k\mathbb 1$, where k is the scalar hydraulic permeability, and 1 is the identity tensor.

 Determination

 Permeability is typically determined in the lab by application of Darcy's law under steady state conditions or, more generally, by application of various solutions to the diffusion equation for unsteady flow conditions.

 Permeability needs to be measured, either directly (using Darcy's law), or through estimation using empirically derived formulas.
 However, for some simple models of porous media, permeability can be calculated (e.g., random close packing of identical spheres).
+Laboratory pumping tests have been used to evaluate empirical formulas for estimating permeability in sandy soils.
+Some studies reported that modified Hazen approximate laboratory measurements reasonably well.

 Permeability model based on conduit flow

 Based on the Hagen–Poiseuille equation for viscous flow in a pipe, permeability can be expressed as: